-Exclusively for members, we’re delighted to announce our autumn series of free webinars in October.
-Back by popular demand, our webinars provide you with the intel and challenge you need to take control of a fast-changing operating environment.
-Use the links below to reserve your place.
-(Details and recordings of past events are at the bottom).
+See below for details of our autumn 2020 series of free webinars.
+Ever popular, our webinars provide you with the intel and challenge you need to take control of a fast-changing operating environment.
+Use the links below see details and recordings of all events.

 Recordings and resources from completed webinars in this series